QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 warning built from the brokerage name, and Schwab overrides it to keep the wording its live pilot verified.

-InteractiveBrokers, the plugin with no answer today, adopts `AllOrdersPollingService` (it has no per-id request) with the thinnest possible mapping — id and status from the orders `reqAllOpenOrders` returns, fill fields left null.
+InteractiveBrokers, the plugin with no answer today, adopts `BulkOrdersPollingService` (it has no per-id request) with the thinnest possible mapping — id and status from the orders `reqAllOpenOrders` returns, fill fields left null.
 The fill numbers are not out of reach: the captured `IBApi.Order` already carries a `FilledQuantity` field, and the paired `orderStatus` callback adds the average fill price, so the mapping can grow later without a new endpoint.